danielrichman/python-ucam-webauth/docs/source/quickstart.rst

         r = raven.Response(request.args["WLS-Response"])

         # checking url, issue, iact and aauth is very important!
+        # Werkzeug deduces the hostname from the 'Host' or
+        # 'X-Forwarded-Host' headers.
+A whitelist is safest, or you
+        # may like to pass a secret in `params`.
+        request.trusted_hosts = {'www.danielrichman.co.uk'}
         if r.url != request.base_url:
             print "Bad url"
             abort(400)